Dur-Dur Band: 1990s

+Revival of interest

-Dur Dur Band International is a London-based revival band paying homage to the original, co-founded by Abdillahi Ujeeri and Liban Noah in September 2011.
+Dur Dur Band International is a London-based homage or revival band, co-founded by original bassist Abdillahi Ujeeri and Liban Noah in September 2011.

-In March 2013, the record label Awesome Tapes From Africa re-released their 1987 cassette release Volume 5 on LP, CD, and cassette formats.
+In March 2013, the record label Awesome Tapes From Africa re-released their 1987 cassette release Volume 5 in LP, CD, and cassette formats.
 The album received wide critical acclaim from music critics.

-In November 2014, Dur-Dur Band reunited for a single performance at the Cedar Cultural Center in Minneapolis, Minnesota, following a week-long artist residency as part of the "Midnimo" Somali cultural program.
+In November 2014, Dur-Dur Band reunited for a single performance at The Cedar Cultural Center in Minneapolis, Minnesota, following a week-long artist residency as part of the "Midnimo" Somali cultural program.

+In 2019, Noah and his Dur Dur Band International organized a special tribute concert in Berlin’s House of World Cultures, dubbed The Berlin Session and later compiled as a live album.

-In September 2025, their song "Gorof (Elixir)" started to gain worldwide traction as a result of the TikTok "rare aesthetic" trend.
+In September 2025, their song "Gorof (Elixir)" gained worldwide traction after being used in a viral TikTok video.
 This led to many videos with millions of likes using the song and sparked discussions on Reddit among users who were unfamiliar with the band until discovering them on TikTok.

+Band members

+By 1987, Dur-Dur Band's line-up featured: